 - Will your tax bracket be the same or higher moving forward?
 If yes, a Roth conversion can make sense. - Conversion dollars cannot be accessed for 5 years.
 Any conversion starts a 5-year clock.
 The converted dollars cannot be withdrawn without a 10% penalty for 5 years.
-All conversions restart this time period. - Having a Roth to pull from in retirement may lower your tax bracket in the future. - Roth funds do not count in the calculation for taxing Social Security benefits.

-Although market declines are an unavoidable part of the investment process, down markets can present tax planning opportunities.
+All conversions restart this time period. - Having a Roth to pull from in retirement may lower your tax bracket in the future. - Roth funds do not count in the calculation for taxing Social Security benefits. - Although market declines are an unavoidable part of the investment process, down markets can present tax planning opportunities.
 When a traditional IRA has temporarily lost value, it is possible for the investor to convert a larger portion of that IRA while paying the same amount of taxes.
 This now allows the greater amount of assets moved into the Roth IRA to recover within a tax-free account.
 In such a case, the investor has now moved future growth into a tax-free bucket.

 For example, assume an investor plans to convert \$150,000 of a \$1 million-dollar account.
 This equates to 15% of the account.
 A decline in markets has resulted in a 10% loss within the account bringing it to \$900,000.
 This allows the investor to still convert \$150,000, but it now equates to approximately 17% of the account value.
 The investor has now converted a greater share of their account while still paying the same amount in taxes.
-This greater percentage of the account is now able to grow tax-free in their Roth IRA giving them greater income flexibility in future years.
+This greater percentage of the account is now able to grow tax-free in their Roth giving them greater income flexibility in future years.

-Generally speaking, Roth IRA conversions will create a tax liability that needs to be funded.
+Generally speaking, Roth conversions will create a tax liability that needs to be funded.
 The two most common ways to fund this liability are cash on hand or using monies from the converted funds.
 Utilization of cash on hand, when possible, is far and away the preferred strategy.
-Doing this allows 100% of the funds to remain invested and grow tax-free.
-Then, when taking future distributions, the money that would have gone to pay taxes has appreciated in value and is fully available to the investor.